-4.1.2.11.1 (old 4.1.2.10.1) Substances that rapidly degrade can be quickly removed from the environment.
+Substances that rapidly degrade can be quickly removed from the environment.
 While effects can occur, particularly in the event of a spillage or accident, they will be localized and of short duration.
 The absence of rapid degradation in the environment can mean that a substance in the water has the potential to exert toxicity over a wide temporal and spatial scale.
 One way of demonstrating rapid degradation utilizes the biodegradation screening tests designed to determine whether a substance is "readily biodegradable".
-Thus a substance which passes this screening test is one that is likely to biodegrade

-"rapidly" in the aquatic environment, and is thus unlikely to be persistent.
+Thus a substance which passes this screening test is one that is likely to biodegrade "rapidly" in the aquatic environment, and is thus unlikely to be persistent.
 However, a fail in the screening test does not necessarily mean that the substance will not degrade rapidly in the environment.
 Thus a further criterion was added which would allow the use of data to show that the substance did actually degrade biotically or abiotically in the aquatic environment by > 70% in 28 days.
-Thus, if degradation could be demonstrated under environmentally realistic conditions, then the definition of 'rapid degradability' would have been met.
+Thus, if degradation could be demonstrated under environmentally realistic conditions, then the definition of "rapid degradability" would have been met.
 Many degradation data are available in the form of degradation half-lives and these can also be used in defining rapid degradation.
-Details regarding the interpretation of these data are further elaborated in the Guidance Document of Annex 9.
+Details regarding the interpretation of these data are further elaborated in the guidance document of Annex 9.
 Some tests measure the ultimate biodegradation of the substance, i.e. full mineralization is achieved.
 Primary biodegradation would not normally qualify in the assessment of rapid degradability unless it can be demonstrated that the degradation products do not fulfill the criteria for classification as hazardous to the aquatic environment.

-4.1.2.11.2 (old 4.1.2.10.2) It must be recognized that environmental degradation may be biotic or abiotic (e.g. hydrolysis) and the criteria used reflect this fact.
+4.1.2.1011.2 It must be recognized that environmental degradation may be biotic or abiotic (e.g. hydrolysis) and the criteria used reflect this fact.
 Equally, it must be recognized that failing the ready biodegradability criteria in the OECD tests does not mean that the substance will not be degraded rapidly in the real environment.
 Thus where such rapid degradation can be shown, the substance should be considered as rapidly degradable.
 Hydrolysis can be considered if the hydrolysis products do not fulfil the criteria for classification as hazardous to the aquatic environment.
 A specific definition of rapid degradability is shown below.
 Other evidence of rapid degradation in the environment may also be considered and may be of particular importance where the substances are inhibitory to microbial activity at the concentration levels used in standard testing.
-The range of available data and guidance on its interpretation are provided in the Guidance Document of Annex 9.
+The range of available data and guidance on its interpretation are provided in the guidance document of Annex 9.

-4.1.2.11.3 (old 4.1.2.10.3) Substances are considered rapidly degradable in the environment if the following criteria hold true:
+4.1.2.1011.3 Substances are considered rapidly degradable in the environment if the following criteria hold true:

-- (a) if in 28-day ready biodegradation studies, the following levels of degradation are achieved; - (i) tests based on dissolved organic carbon: 70%; - (ii) tests based on oxygen depletion or carbon dioxide generation: 60% of theoretical maxima;
+- (a) If in 28-day ready biodegradation studies, the following levels of degradation are achieved;-: - (i) tests based on dissolved organic carbon: 70%; - (ii) tests based on oxygen depletion or carbon dioxide generation: 60% of theoretical maxima;